Menu

 • Start with a concise introduction, containing the following information:

-• Thank the legislator for their involvement in a specific initiative, project, or issue within your area or highlight a common area of interest.
+• Thank the legislators for their involvement in a specific initiative, project, or issue within your area or highlight a common area of interest.

 • Do not attack the legislator for his/her record on your issue(s), and do not disparage government or politics.